 You can run the schedule on-demand and run all flows assigned to it.
 You can also select one or more flows, then use the Actions menu to change the flow schedule or priority, delete selected flows from the schedule or resume suspended flows.

 For information about how to set up a schedule, see Step 3: Create Schedules for Flow Tasks(Link opens in a new window).

 Flow Run History (Data Management Add-on required)

 See, search, and sort through a list of historical runs for a flow.
-This page also includes details about the flow run such as duration and number of rows that were generated.
+This page also includes details about the flow run such as run type, duration and number of rows that were generated.

 If the flow output has an error, hover over the error to view the messages.
 If applicable, click the Go to Connections link in the error message to navigate to the Connections page to fix connectivity errors.
 You can also edit the flow directly to fix any errors, or click Download the flow to download and fix flow errors in Tableau Prep Builder, then republish the flow to continue to manage it using Tableau Prep Conductor.